Should I get a ‘base tan’ before my beach vacation?

 4 common myths and what they mean for your skin

-Minnesotans and Wisconsinites (and others from the northern parts of the United States) know pale skin better than anyone.
-Our winters are full of short days and long nights that seem to go on forever.
-When the days start getting longer and warmer, or we get the chance to escape to someplace tropical, a lot of us can’t wait to spend time in the sun.
+Minnesotans and Wisconsinites (and others from the northern parts of the United States) know winter better than anyone.
+For us, the season is full of cold, short days and long nights that often seem go on forever without end.
+So when the days do start getting longer and warmer, or we get the chance to escape to someplace tropical, a lot of us can’t wait to spend time in the sun.

 Myth #1: I can avoid getting fried on the beach if I tan indoors before my vacation.